lil-bandit/chaturbate-dvr-lil-bandit-gui/README.md

 - Misc.
 UI changes and style tweaks

 - Added commandline options
-  -output-dir <mb> - MOved completed files to a separate directory -config <file.json>
+  -output-dir <mb> - Move completed files to a separate directory

+  -config <file.json>

   -max-connections <number>

   -min-filesize <mb> - You can set a minimum filesize, anything below it will get deleted

 - API additions
   - //localhost:8080/api/channel/\<username\> <-- gets all info and status of a channel